 “Once you’ve done this, you can look into which strategies that provide the best results in terms of marketing leads and conversions.
 You can convert the easiest leads in order to meet your revenue target,” Kate added.

-“For our clients who are looking to evaluate the ROI and revenue from leads, we work with businesses to put together a customer journey map that details their touchpoints to the brand.
+“For our clients who are looking to prove ROI and revenue from leads, we work with businesses to put together a customer journey map that details their touchpoints to the brand.
 By having this sales process mapped out, we can easily align marketing to support each step of the way,” says Stephanie Riel.

 A customer journey map is a visual representation of the steps customers go through including, first exposure all the way through to purchase, loyalty and retention.